Tomimesh/GITHUB-API/README.md

 3. A 404 Page.
 4. A page to test the Error Boundary.

 The project is in accordance with the set requirements.
-You can find the pages in the [Screenshot](#screenshots) content.
+The pages are in the [Screenshot](#screenshots) content.

 <a name="requirements"></a>